 So it’s pretty clear that licorice root is one of the most potent anti-androgenic compounds on Earth.
 This common candy ingredient ranks up there with saw palmetto and green tea for slashing testosterone and DHT.

 Furthermore, it works extremely quickly, slashing testosterone counts in just 4 days.
 If testosterone fell by 45% in that time, then in 2 days there could have been a good 20% fall.

 Those Ancient Greek soldiers were extremely foolish.
-Maybe their liquorice tonic would have rehydrated them, but during each battle they probably wondered where their aggression and urge to fight went.
-Every single time, the Ancient Egyptian armies probably thought “excellent, these idiots are using liquorice root again!”, and couldn’t help but chuckle to themselves.
+Maybe their licorice tonic would have rehydrated them, but during each battle they probably wondered where their aggression and urge to fight went.
+Every single time, the Ancient Egyptian armies probably thought “excellent, these fools are using licorice root again!”, and couldn’t help but chuckle to themselves.